dguo/dotfiles/systems/mac/README.md

 * Do a system update
 * Install XCode
 * Install [Homebrew](https://brew.sh/)
+* Run the initial setup through the terminal
-* Go through system preferences
+* Set up programs and system preferences
-* Turn on FileVault
-* Sign in to iCloud
-* Sign in to Google, and sync contacts and calendars

 ### Terminal